Chapter 2: Lost Hope | Inquisitor battle report | Scenario 5

 Chapter 1: No Souls on Board | Inquisitor battle report | Scenario 2

-This is the first Chapter mission of the Crown of Bones Inquisitor campaign, the first plot-driven instalment of the five-part story.
+This is the first Inquisitor battle report of the Crown of Bones campaign, the first plot-driven instalment of a five-part story.
 This is the second game played in the campaign so far, as we kicked off with the Dust-up at Distro-19 annex mission last week.

 Chapter missions are higher stakes – you have to spend a Resource (in-campaign currency) to ‘buy in’, with higher Resource rewards for finding evidence and completing objectives.
 Failing to secure any leads in Chapter missions means your warband might not be able to attend later Chapter missions.
 These warbands might need to do some Annex missions on the side to keep up with the others…